 The Company originates installment sale contracts from the sale of used vehicles at its dealerships.
 Finance receivables are collateralized by vehicles sold and consist of contractually scheduled payments from installment contracts net of unearned finance charges and an allowance for credit losses.
 Unearned finance charges represent the balance of interest income remaining from the total interest to be earned over the term of the related installment contract.
 An account is considered delinquent when a contractually scheduled payment has not been received by the scheduled payment date.
-At July 31, 2008 and 2007, 3.6% and 4.1%, respectively, of the Company's finance receivables balance were 30 days or more past due.
+At both October 31, 2008 and 2007, 3.8% of the Company s finance receivable balance was 30 days or more past due.

 The Company takes steps to repossess a vehicle when the customer becomes delinquent in his or her payments, and management determines that timely collection of future payments is not probable.
 Accounts are charged-off after the expiration of a statutory notice period for repossessed accounts, or when management determines that timely collection of future payments is not probable for accounts where the Company has been unable to repossess the vehicle.
-For accounts where the vehicle has been repossessed, the fair value of the repossessed vehicle is a reduction of the gross finance receivables balance charged-off.
-On average, accounts are approximately 54 days past due at the time of charge-off.
+For accounts with respect to which the vehicle has been repossessed, the fair value of the repossessed vehicle is a reduction of the gross finance receivable balance charged-off.
+On average, accounts are approximately 56 days past due at the time of charge-off.
 For previously charged-off accounts that are subsequently recovered, the amount of such recovery is credited to the allowance for credit losses.